sheng-n/DLST-MDA/README.md

 Here we provide a example to predict the MDA scores:

 1. Download zip our data and code files
-2. Run data_preparation.py and calculating_similarity.py to obtain lncRNA/miRNA/disease attribute graph and intra_edge of topology graph
+3. Run process_data.py to obtain train and test dataset
-3. Run main.py (in file-- dataset1/LDA.edgelist, neg_sample-- dataset1/non_LDA.edgelist, task_type--LDAl)
+4. Run train.py to calculate the MDA scores

 ## 4. Contacts
 If you have any questions, please email Nan Sheng (shengnan@jlu.edu.cn)